 - Lens: Baldanon 1:2.8/38mm (four elements in three groups)

 - Viewfinder: optical finder with a bright frame that includes distance symbols, LED indicators show need of flash and exposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
-During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
-More success
+During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time. success

 - Focusing: manually

 - ExposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
-During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
-More: meter-controlled apertureThe aperture is basically a hole in the camera’s lens that lets light pass through it to the shutter and ultimately the film or censor.
+During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.: meter-controlled apertureThe aperture is basically a hole in the camera’s lens that lets light pass through it to the shutter and ultimately the film or censor.
 The aperture not only influences picture brightness but also regulates depth of focus.
-Most cameras are equipped with an iris aperture that can be freely adjusted or set according to pre-selected values.
-More and shutter speedThe time a camera sensor or film is exposed to light when taking a photo.
-More
+Most cameras are equipped with an iris aperture that can be freely adjusted or set according to pre-selected values. and shutter speedThe time a camera sensor or film is exposed to light when taking a photo.

 - Film advance: Lever with exposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
-During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
-More counter, and rewind crank
+During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time. counter, and rewind crank

 - Flash: With ASA pre-selection, and electronic control supported by a photo resistor (sensor window with two selectable apertures)